 Hirosaki Castle 弘前城

-Hirosaki Castle is set within the huge Hirosaki Park, which was once part of the large, original castle of around 49 hectares, which had six concentric, walled baileys, separated by moats.
+Hirosaki Castle in Hirosaki is set within the huge Hirosaki Park, which was once part of the large, original castle of around 49 hectares, which had six concentric, walled baileys, separated by moats.

 Hirosaki Castle was first planned in 1603 by the first feudal lord of Tsugaru, Tamenobu and completed in 1611 by his successor Nobuhira.
 The surviving three story keep was rebuilt in 1811 after the original five story building was destroyed by lightening in 1623.
 Hirosaki Castle's keep includes the Hirosaki Castle Museum.